uttarwarshivam1/solution-1/README.md

 ## Non-Functional Requirements:
 1.)Secure access for Confidential Data
+  The security of the system is maintained by providing a login interface to the user.
+Only those who have the login is and password can enter the system.
 2.)Better component design
-3.)Flexible Service-based architecture
-4.)Robust,Reliable and Fast Database
+  User-Friendly as the system is very interactive and can be easily operated 3.)Flexible Service-based architecture 4.)Robust,Reliable and Fast Database
+  Maintainability and reliability if the system is kept very thoroughly as all the records kept in the database have the backups and system can restore if there is
+  power loss.
 5.)24x7 Availability